Skip to main content

 Mac & Cheese (Kaufmann Diet Friendly)

 I loved how my white queso dip recipe turned out, so I kept imagining it tossed with a gluten-free pasta.
 This Mac & Cheese made with chick pea pasta was even better than I expected.
 If you are like me, and nachos are one of your favorite comfort foods, then I think you will enjoy this recipe.
-If you are following the Kaufmann Diet, this would be considered just fine on Kaufmann 2 or Phase 2.
+If you are following the Doug Kaufmann Diet, this would be considered just fine on Kaufmann 2 or Phase 2.

 Forget the unhealthy boxed version of mac and cheese and join me as I show you how to make chickpea mac and cheese.
 This recipe has just the right amount of spice and the added tomatoes and jalapenos just take it to another level.